Jessie219-web/wiki-documents/docs/Cloud_Chain/Cloud/SenseCraft_Data/SenseCraft_Data_Platform/xiao-esp32c3-connect-sensecraft-data-platform-ai-advisor.md

 ### Step 7.
 Write and upload programs

-Following the interface guidelines above, we can then write a program that allows SenseCAP to use the temperature and humidity data from our SHT40 to return planting recommendations to us.
+Following the interface guidelines above, we can then write a program that allows SenseCraft to use the temperature and humidity data from our SHT40 to return planting recommendations to us.

 ```cpp
 #include <Arduino.h>